Chocolate Bundt Cake With Chocolate Glaze

-Whip up this chocolate Bundt cake with rich chocolate glaze for your next special event.
+Whip up this chocolate Bundt cake recipe with yummy chocolate glaze for your next special event.
 The recipe is from scratch, but comes together quick and easily to make a moist chocolate cake.

 There is something so inviting about a beautiful Bundt cake.
 They are pretty based on the pan rather than hours of decorating and they are usually pretty easy to put together as well.